developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 ### buttonxmlfile
 **Applies only to Android devices running KitKat and higher**.
 Specifies the location of an encrypted button information file created with the [Enterprise Keyboard Designer](/ekd) (EB 2.5 and higher only) or the `button.xml` file created manually (for EB 1.7 and higher).
 Either of these files contains configuration settings for the custom on-screen buttons on the device; the encrypted file can be read only by EB.

 **Note: This tag is NOT included in the default** `Config.xml` **file and must be added manually** if custom button or key layouts are used in an app.
-When launched, Enterprise Browser reads the custom button file (if present) from the specified folder and employs the specified layouts.
-For more information, see the [Customize EB Functions guide](../customize) and [EKD user guide](/ekd).
+When launched, Enterprise Browser reads the custom button file (if present) from the specified folder and employs the layouts defined in the file.

+> For more information, see the [Customize EB Functions guide](../customize) and [Enterprise Keyboard Designer (EKD) user guide](/ekd).

 **Possible Values**: